ngs-docs/2015-oct-nonmodel/m-data-analysis.rst

 This is now a file you can upload to PANTHER.

-(You can download my copy of this `here <http://2014-msu-rnaseq.readthedocs.org/en/latest/_static/subset/edgeR-panther-upload.txt>`__
+(`You can download my copy of this here <http://2014-msu-rnaseq.readthedocs.org/en/latest/_static/subset/edgeR-panther-upload.txt>`__)

-To do, go to http://www.pantherdb.org/.
+To do the analysis, go to http://www.pantherdb.org/.
 In box 1, select "Choose file" and find the CSV file you want to upload to PANTHER.
 Nothing else in box one should be changed.